- June 28*-July 25, 2015

 A Summerfuel students shows off her work in Fashion Design

 The majority of classes at Palazzi are field-based, with students taking regular field trips to Florence’s many important art and cultural institutions.
 Florence will be your classroom as you learn about the city’s unique history and culture, perfect your photography skills, or sketch the stunning architecture.
-All courses are eligible for college credit for an additional fee of $500.

 This introductory art history course will take students through seven centuries of Italian and European art from the classical Greek and Roman world period up to and including the eighteenth century.
 Special emphasis will be given to Florentine and Italian art of the thirteenth and fourteenth centuries and to the 'golden age' of the Renaissance period.
 This course is aimed at students who have not taken a history of western art course before.
 Slide lectures will alternate with on-site teaching in Florence, including architectural walking tours and visits to museums, churches and palaces.